 If they can easily establish a separate entrance and are willing to invest in a completely different brand for the spa services, this may be salvageable.

 Otherwise, their best bet is probably to drop the spa services altogether and grow by adding new dentistry-related services.

-Another option would be to rebrand around cosmetic dentistry and narrow their service offerings accordingly, if the competitive environment makes sense.
+Or, rebrand around cosmetic dentistry rather than family dentistry, and narrow their service offerings accordingly—if the competitive environment makes sense.